aureleeNet/rio/README.md

 ### Using a pre-built built

-When using a pre-built `.jar` file, you are already done.
-You can run `rio` by (assuming that the `.jar` file is called `rio.jar` and in your current working directory) ...
+When using a pre-built `.jar` file, you are already done. `rio` is run by (assuming that the `.jar` file is called `rio.jar` and in your current working directory) ...

 ```